Broadband report: Naughten meetings did not influence tender process

 Report examined whether contacts between former minister Denis Naughten and David McCourt undermined the broadband tender process.
 Photograph: Dara Mac Donaill/The Irish Times

-Former minister for communications Denis Naughten did not have any information that could have compromised the tender process for the National Broadband Plan but his meetings with the sole remaining bidder for the contract were problematic, a report published on Tuesday has found.
+The former minister for communications Denis Naughten did not influence, or seek to influence, the tender process of the national broadband plan during meetings with the sole remaining bidder, a report published on Tuesday has found.

-The Cabinet considered the report from independent auditor Peter Smyth into the tender process for the State’s rural broadband scheme.
+Minister for Communications Richard Bruton told reporters after the report was published Mr Naughten “did not have the opportunity to influence in any way or to favour in any way the outcome”.

+Mr Bruton, however, conceded the meetings between Mr Naughten and Mr McCourt “gave rise to concern.”

 The Roscommon TD resigned amid controversy over meetings he held with Mr McCourt.